-This week, we are dealing with the two following questions:
+This week, we are dealing with the following two questions:

 For this week’s questions, see our full video response below!

-This is a very challenging glass type.
-The challenge comes because there’s such a big difference between the surface area of the glass on top and on bottom.
-In this particular type of glass you have a lot more surface on top area, so that means that in the heating the top area absorbs the heating more – the more you have surface the more glass absorbs the heat.
-The same happens in cooling side but vice versa.
-You have much more surface area on top than on bottom so it also absorbs cooling more in the quench.
-If you’re running with very normal, standard settings it means that very easily your glasses will come out sad very easily.
+PRISMASOLAR is a very challenging type of glass.
+The challenge comes because there’s such a big difference between the surface area of the glass on the top and the bottom.
+In this particular type of glass, you have a much bigger surface on the top area.
+This means that when heating, the top area absorbs the heating more – the more surface you have, the more it absorbs the heat.
+The similar principles apply in the cooling section but vice versa.
+As you have much more surface area on top than on the bottom, so it also absorbs more cooling in the quench.
+If you’re running your line with very standard settings, it means that your glasses will come out sad very easily.

 Sign up for Glastory newsletter